Hong Kong's Leader Sticks to Her Plan to End the Unrest

 Willy Lam (no relation), adjunct professor at the Chinese University of Hong Kong’s Center for China Studies, told TIME that “The possibility of a dialogue happening is very low indeed.
 Most of the protesters, particularly the radical fringe, consist of university and high school students and this group has made it known they have no interest in speaking to Carrie Lam.”

-He added: “If she had made the announcement [of the bill’s withdrawal] say two months ago, it would have helped to appease the public, but now the goalposts have moved, and the public is demanding something concrete, democratic development.”
+He added: “If she had made the announcement [of the bill’s withdrawal] say two months ago, it would have helped to appease the public, but now the goalposts have moved, and the public is demanding some concrete, democratic development.”

 The bill that sparked the Hong Kong protests would have allowed, for the first time, the extradition of fugitives to mainland China.
 Critics of the measure feared that Beijing would use its provisions to round up dissidents in the semi-autonomous territory, which was retroceded to China in 1997 after 156 years as a British colony.
 Opposition to it quickly escalated into a campaign for full political freedom for Hong Kong, whose 7.2 million inhabitants are linguistically and culturally distinct from mainland Chinese.

-Lam’s withdrawal of the bill yesterday was intended as a major concession to the movement, but has instead provoked anger and scorn—uniting activists, academics and even pro-government politicians in agreement that it comes as too little, too late.
+Lam’s withdrawal of the bill yesterday was intended as a major concession to the movement, but has instead provoked anger and scorn—uniting activists, academics and even pro-government politicians in agreement that it was insufficient.

 “She finally bowed to demands by saying that she has irrevocably withdrawn the bill,” Professor Lam said, “but it was a case of too little, too late.”

 Pro-democracy legislator Claudia Mo reacted with fury.
-“She [Carrie Lam] is an incurable tinpot dictator, using rule by law, rule by decree to clampdown on our young protesters,” Mo told TIME.
+“She [Carrie Lam] is an incurable tinpot dictator, using rule by law, rule by decree to clamp down on our young protesters,” Mo told TIME.

 —With reporting by Amy Gunia and Hillary Leung / Hong Kong